NaYo0o/hello-world/README.md

 # hello-world
 Hi folks!

-This is NaYo0o, a beginner of coding.
+This is NaYo0o, a beginner in coding.